Skip to content

 1. Consent

 The data subject has provided clear consent to the processing activity.
-GDPR states it must be freely-given, specific, informed and unambiguous – given by a statement or a clear, affirmative action.
+GDPR states it must be freely-given, specific, informed and unambiguous – provided by a statement or a clear, affirmative action.
 Data subjects must be able to refuse or withdraw consent without penalty.

 2. Performance of a contract

-3. Legal or judicial reasons
+3. Legal obligations

-Recital 45 states that 'where processing is carried out in accordance with a legal obligation to which the controller is subject or where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, the processing should have a basis in Union or Member State law'.
+Recital 45 states that "Where processing is carried out in accordance with a legal obligation to which the controller is subject or where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority, the processing should have a basis in Union or Member State law".

 4. Protecting the data subject's vital interests